junder873/WRDSMerger.jl/README.md

 ## General Usage

 This package requires a subscription to WRDS and can only access datasets that are included in your subscription.
 There are several ways to connect to the database.
-The simplest and most reliable is to use [LibPQ.jl](https://github.com/invenia/LibPQ.jl), to initiate a connection run:
+The simplest and most reliable is to use [LibPQ.jl](https://github.com/invenia/LibPQ.jl) (requires at least v1.16 of LibPQ.jl), to initiate a connection run:

 ```julia
 conn = LibPQ.Connection(